Aarya-Gupta/Human-Audio-Signal-Analysis/README.md

    - Analyze the variations in the waveform with varying noise variance.
    - Plot the eye diagram for the noisy waveform and explain the impact of increased noise variance on the eye diagram.

+## File Description
+Q1.M - Sampling, Quantization and PCM Encoding
+Q1.M - NRZ Encoding and Eye Diagram
+Q4.M - Effect of noise on the channel

 ## Contributors
 - Aarya Gupta